Why is it important to recognise gender equality in my classroom?

 These and many more facts can be explored with our Gender Inequality in Education Infographic Poster and Female Participation in Secondary Education World Map.
 You may like to ask your students to write a reflective piece on the facts that they learn about.
 Alternately, why not do a class brainstorm of how this may impact society for adults?

 Where there is inequality in education, there will be inequality in other areas of the community.
 Why not further study one of the countries noted on the above map?
+We have a resource to help you with this too!

 Looking at Inspirational Women